 The Shared Rural Network is one of the first UK infrastructure programmes to confirm funding post-Brexit through a new process that is faster and less bureaucratic.
 The £1 billion government deal with the UK’s four Mobile Network Operators (MNOs) EE, O2, Three and Vodafone will see both public and private investment in a network of new and existing phone masts reducing partial and total not-spots and levelling up connectivity across every corner of the UK.

 The funding will enable new masts to be built, reducing the number of total not spots, and to upgrade radio equipment built as part of the Home Office’s Emergency Services Network (ESN) Programme which will enable MNOs to provide even more coverage.

 The MNOs have already begun work as part of the deal to close the majority of ‘partial not-spots’ – areas where there is coverage from at least one but not all operators – by mid-2024.
 There have already been over 700 site improvements announced so far this year to help close not-spots across the UK.

 With £500 million of government in funding available to reduce total not spots now, the government and the MNOs remain confident that combined coverage will be delivered to 95% of the UK by the end of 2025, with areas around the UK starting to see improvements to 4G coverage long before completion.

-If you’d like to find out more about how we can help your Force take advantage of the latest technology, let us know by contacting us here.
+If you’d like to find out more about how we can help your Force, check out our public software solutions.